lens-protocol/core/README.md

 ### Upgradeability

-This iteration of the Lens protocol implements a transparent upgradeable proxy for the central hub to be controlled by governance.
+This iteration of the Lens Protocol implements a transparent upgradeable proxy for the central hub to be controlled by governance.
 There are no other aspects of the protocol that are upgradeable.
 In an ideal world, the hub will not require upgrades due to the system's inherent modularity and openness, upgradeability is there only to implement new, breaking changes that would be impossible, or unreasonable to implement otherwise.

 This does come with a few caveats, for instance, the `ModuleGlobals` contract implements a currency whitelist, but it is not upgradeable, so the "removal" of a currency whitelist in a module would require a specific new module that does not query the `ModuleGlobals` contract for whitelisted currencies.